Pollinators

 Overview

-Pollinators are insects and small animals that collect and carry pollen from one flowering plant to another, facilitating fertilization.
+Pollinators are insects and animals that collect and carry pollen from one flowering plant to another, facilitating fertilization.
 Some scientists estimate that one out of every three bites of food we eat—everything from almonds and blueberries to bananas and cocoa—exists because of pollinators like bees, birds, and bats.

 1440 Findings